draxxordev/PersonaStore/Documentation.md

 ### PersonaStore

-The engine singleton that manages all DataStores, compression, and cluster communication.
+The engine singleton that manages all DataStores, OrderedDataStores, MemoryStores, compression, and cluster communication.

 #### PersonaStore:Init()